To know Camp Wapiyapi is to love Camp Wapiyapi.

 During our almost 20 years, Camp Wapiyapi summer camps and retreats have hosted thousands of children in a safe and nurturing environment.
 These programs remind kids and their families that they do not face these challenges alone.

 Camp Wapiyapi has a unique one-on-one camper to counselor (we call them “companions”) ratio.
 Even siblings have their own companion.
 Additionally, a 100%-volunteer medical staff ensures that there is one doctor and two nurses on site 24/7 throughout camp.
-In 2016, nearly 360 volunteers contributed 15,000 hours to support Camp Wapiyapi.
+In 2017, over volunteers contributed 15,000 hours to support Camp Wapiyapi.

 We rely solely on donations to fund our programs.
-Since 1998, Wapiyapi has served more than 1,600 children and their families at no cost to families.
-Thanks to generous community support, we have grown from serving just a handful of children to 236 patients and their siblings in 2016.
-Camp Wapiyapi’s organizational goal is to serve 240 children including patients and their siblings.
+Since 1998, Wapiyapi has served nearly 1,700 children and their families at no cost to families.
+Thanks to generous community support, we have grown from serving just a handful of children to over 200 patients and their siblings in 2017.

 Camp Wapiyapi has a strong partnership with Children’s Hospital Colorado and families come from across the Rocky Mountain region to attend camp.